kentvillalun/lru-page-replacement-alg/README.md

 As the team leader, I handled the frontend development, focusing on:

-- Designing an intuitive and visually clear interface
-- Translating the LRU logic into an interactive web experience
+- Two teammates handled the LRU algorithm logic
-- Making the simulator easy to use for students and educators
-- Applying modern frontend tools to an OS-related concept
+- I (team leader) handled the entire frontend — UI design, component structure, and wiring the logic into React

 ---